Home —> UV LED Lighting for Fluorescent Leak Detection and Security Marker Inspection

 Applications in Hydraulic and Pneumatic Systems

-Machine vision inspection replaces manual UV lamp inspection in high-volume production environments.
+Machine vision inspection takes over from manual UV lamp inspection in high-volume production.
 An automated UV inspection station images the complete exterior of the assembled component at defined camera positions.
-The image processing algorithm detects fluorescent spots above a defined size and intensity threshold.
-The system classifies each detected spot and triggers the reject mechanism for components with confirmed leak indications.
+The image processing algorithm picks out fluorescent spots above a defined size and intensity threshold, classifies each detected spot, and triggers the reject mechanism for components with confirmed leak indications.

 Leak Detection in Refrigeration and Air Conditioning Systems